 In 2015 there have been key advisory panel meetings and regulatory approvals for non-statin LDL-C lowering drugs.
-Specifically, New Drug Applications (NDAs) for two PCSK9 inhibitors have been considered by the FDA and have subsequently been approved in the United States.
-We believe these approvals signal the FDA's continued view that change in LDL-C levels is an acceptable surrogate endpoint for a drug approval in certain lipid indications and that cardiovascular outcome trials would not required for such approvals.
-All approved product labels indicate cardiovascular morbidity and mortality have not yet been determined.
-Some of the key regulatory events in the dyslipidemia market are highlighted below.
+Specifically, Biologics License Applications (BLAs) for two PCSK9 inhibitors have been considered by the FDA and have subsequently been approved in the United States and Europe.
+We believe these approvals signal the FDA's continued view that LDL-C lowering is an acceptable surrogate endpoint for traditional drug approval in certain lipid indications and that cardiovascular outcomes trials would not be required for such approvals.
+The FDA however noted that one should accept very little risk from a novel LDL-C-lowering drug when approving for a broad population only based on its effects on LDL-C. The approved PCSK9 products are described below.
+Their FDA-approved labels indicate that their effects on cardiovascular morbidity and mortality have not yet been determined.

-- § On August 27, 2015, Repatha, developed by Amgen Inc. (Amgen), was approved in the United States for use along with diet and maximally tolerated statin therapy in adults with HoFH, HeFH and ASCVD, who need additional lowering of LDL-C. - § On July 24, 2015, Praluent, developed by Regeneron Pharmaceuticals, Inc. (Regeneron) and Sanofi-Aventis U.S., LLC (Sanofi), was approved in the United States for use as adjunct to diet and maximally tolerated statin therapy for the treatment of adults with HeFH and ASCVD, who require additional lowering of LDL-C. - § On July 21, 2015, the European Commission approved Repatha, developed by Amgen, with a broader label compared to that in the United States.
-The approved indications in Europe included the treatment of adults with primary hypercholesterolemia or mixed dyslipidemia as: (1) combination therapy with maximally tolerated dose of statin or statin and other lipid-lowering drugs; or
+§ On August 27, 2015, Repatha, developed by Amgen Inc. (Amgen), was approved in the United States for use along with diet and maximally tolerated statin therapy in adults with HoFH, HeFH and ASCVD, who need additional lowering of LDL-C.

-(2) monotherapy or combination therapy with other lipid-lowering drugs in patients who are statin-intolerant, or for whom statin is contraindicated.
+- § On July 24, 2015, Praluent, developed by Regeneron Pharmaceuticals, Inc. (Regeneron) and Sanofi-Aventis U.S., LLC (Sanofi), was approved in the United States for use as adjunct to diet and maximally tolerated statin therapy for the treatment of adults with HeFH and ASCVD, who require additional lowering of LDL-C. - § On July 21, 2015 and September 28, 2015, the European Commission approved Repatha and Praluent respectively, each with a broader label compared to that in the United States.
+The approved indications in Europe included the treatment of adults with primary hypercholesterolemia or mixed dyslipidemia as: (1) combination therapy with maximally tolerated dose of statin or statin and other lipidlowering drugs; or (2) monotherapy or combination therapy with other lipid-lowering drugs in patients who are statin-intolerant, or for whom statin is contraindicated.
 Repatha is also approved for the treatment of HoFH in adults and adolescents aged 12 years and over in combination with other lipid-lowering drugs.

-In November 2014, at the American Heart Association meeting, Merck & Co., Inc. (Merck) announced data for ezetimibe from its IMPROVE-IT cardiovascular outcome trial which was conducted over seven years.
+In November 2014, at the American Heart Association meeting, Merck & Co., Inc. (Merck) announced data for ezetimibe from its IMPROVE-IT cardiovascular outcomes trial which was conducted over seven years.
 The data showed that the addition of ezetimibe to 40 mg simvastatin achieved the trial's primary endpoint, reduction in composite outcome events, comprised of cardiovascular death, myocardial infarction (MI), unstable angina requiring hospitalization, coronary revascularization and stroke, by 6.4% more than patients who received simvastatin alone (p=0.016).
-We believe this reconfirmed the LDL-C lowering hypothesis for the cardiovascular field which has been supported by historical data showing a linear relationship between LDL-C and mortality from coronary heart disease.
+Overall, there was a significant 10% reduction in the risk of cardiovascular death, nonfatal MI, or nonfatal stroke.
+Based on data from the IMPROVE-IT trial, ezetimibe is the first nonstatin cholesterol-lowering agent to demonstrate an incremental clinical benefit on top of a statin.
+According to the Expert Consensus Decision Pathways, which were issued in April 2016 to complement existing American College of Cardiology guidelines, ezetimibe generally is recommended as the initial add-on agent to statin therapy, based upon its demonstrated efficacy in ASCVD risk reduction, tolerability, safety and single tablet daily dose.